buttermarkets/cfm-v1/README.md

 The system follows these general steps:

-1. `DecisionMarketFactory` creates a new `DecisionMarket` with specified parameters.
+1. `FlatCFMFactory` creates a new `FlatCFM` with specified parameters.
 And this automatically creates `ConditionalScalarMarket`s for each outcome.
-1. The `DecisionMarket` prepares their condition through `ConditionalTokens` and submits and oracle question via `CFMRealityAdapter`.
+1. The `FlatCFM` prepares their condition through `ConditionalTokens` and submits and oracle question via `FlatCFMRealityAdapter`.
-1. Each `ConditionalScalarMarket` prepares their condition through `ConditionalTokens` and submits an oracle question via `CFMRealityAdapter`.
+1. Each `ConditionalScalarMarket` prepares their condition through `ConditionalTokens` and submits an oracle question via `FlatCFMRealityAdapter`.
-   Within a given `DecisionMarket`, each of these will have similar questions implemented by a common Reality template with a varying project name.
+   Within a given `FlatCFM`, each of these will have similar questions implemented by a common Reality template with a varying project name.
 1. Users split their collateral into decision outcome tokens, then split again into scalar outcome tokens.
 These tokens are ERC20s and can be traded on AMMs.
-1. When the oracle provides an answer to the decision question, the `DecisionMarket` can be resolved and calculates payouts.
+1. When the oracle provides an answer to the decision question, the `FlatCFM` can be resolved and calculates payouts.
 1. When the oracle provides an answer to the conditional scalar questions (all together), all `ConditionalScalarMarket`s can be resolved and calculate payouts.